 Onboarding is the process in which newly hired employees are introduced and integrated into their new role at an organization.
 This includes setup of the new hire's workstation, orientation with new colleagues and managers, familiarization with work processes, expectations and cultures, alignment with a company's mission, vision and values, and other elements designed to maximize a new employee's performance potential in their job.

 Your new hire is starting soon — that’s exciting!
-Your team put a lot of effort into hiring the best candidate, so you need to ensure they’ll stay in your company and thrive for a long time.
-The first step to achieve this is an effective onboarding process to help them feel comfortable in their new workplace and get productive fast.
+Your team puts a lot of effort into hiring the best candidate, so you need to ensure that they’ll stay in your company and thrive for a long time.
+The first step to achieve this is an effective onboarding process to help employees acclimate to their new workplace and get productive quickly.

 What is employee onboarding?

 Onboarding new hires is the process companies go through to welcome and integrate employees into the workplace.
 This very definition suggests that the employee onboarding process extends far beyond the first day of a new hire – it continues until they’ve fully adjusted to their role and team.